eyeshoe/EV-Data-Processing/README.md

 Compute the centroids and build a distance matrix. ((5000+200)* (5000+200))

 Locate the charging stations available in these 6 counties (need longitude, latitude)

+pt 2.
+script to pull data from API